 Sometimes these people are referred to as ‘Side A Christians’ – they are largely Orthodox in their historic credal affirmations but wholly radical when it comes to their views of human identity and sexuality.
 They are ‘affirming’, which means they celebrate same-sex unions on just the same basis as opposite-sex unions, or same-sex relationships – prior to marriage – as acceptable in the same way that opposite-sex couples may ‘hook up’ and still be regarded as good church members.
 Side A disciples would use a term like ‘Gay Christian’ to denote a man or woman who claims to believe in Jesus but who also continues to engage in homosexual acts arising from homosexual desires, all while defending and celebrating these as authentically Christian.

-Needless to say, I have little sympathy for the Side A approach.
-Look, if one wishes to assert that in this free and democratic society, civil authorities may make changes to the law as they deem appropriate, including family law, and it’s frankly not the Church’s position to speak about such things, OK, I at least understand your view.
+Needless to say, little sympathy for the Side A approach exists in orthodox, evangelical circles, though some members might be willing to accept that same-sex marriage is acceptable in a society that has no wish to be shaped by a Christian ethic.
+If one wishes to assert that in this free and democratic society (so the argument would go), civil authorities may make changes to the law as they deem appropriate, including family law, and it’s frankly not the Church’s position to speak about such things.
+I at least understand this view.
 In fact, I should be clear that I believe embracing a culture war approach on these issues is not only futile but damaging to the cause of the Gospel as it inevitably politicizes the Faith.
 However, if you seek to take the Christian Scriptures and teaching on such matters and twist them to conform to a new cultural majority opinion – which is exactly what ‘Side A’ followers are doing – then you are behaving in rank infidelity to Scripture and the Church.
 That’s not a culture war issue; that’s a fidelity to the Gospel issue inside the Church.

 Within the Side B ranks, however, despite agreement on Orthodox views of the Faith and historical Christian teaching on human sexuality, a substantial divergence of opinion exists over a variety of issues, in particular the wisdom of using the phrase ‘Gay Christian’.
 Bearing in mind how Side A followers employ the phrase, many in Side B do not want to see anyone use that phrase for those who have come to faith in Christ, even if they continue to experience same-sex desires, all while affirming the long-held Christian position on human sexuality and living in chastity as singles or in mixed marriages.
 It is this disagreement that sparked both of these very long essays.